multigcs/viaconstructor/docs/README.md

 ## Workpiece
 ### Zero-Position
 <p>
-setting the Zero-Postition of the Workpiece
+setting the Zero-Position of the Workpiece

 * Default: bottomLeft
 ### Options: